128technology/docs/docs/plugin_monitoring_agent.md

 ### Peer Path State collector

 The `peerPathStateCollector128t` collector can be used for monitoring the up/down status of all the peer paths on the node.
-The various configuration options available under `authority > monitoring > input > peer-path` are as follows
+The various configuration options available under `authority > monitoring > input > peer-path` are as follows:

 | Element | Type    | Description                                                 |